Delete Virtual Network Gateway

 Required.
 Specifies the version of the operation to use for this request.
-For more information, see Versioning for the Blob, Queue, and Table Services in Windows Azure.
+The value for this header should be set to 2012-03-01 or higher.

 The response includes an HTTP status code, a response body, and a set of response headers.

 A successful operation returns status code 202 (Accept).
 If the Gateway is currently being deleted, the operation returns a status code of 409(Conflict).

 The response for this operation includes the following headers.
 The response may also include additional standard HTTP headers.